Allan70/Mpesa-daraja-api/package/README.md

 Amount to be paid via the API call

-# payBillNumber

-Paybill number to be debited the amount

-# Till Number
+#  tillOrPayBillNumber

-Till number to be debited the amount
+Either a till number or a paybill number

 # account_reference